With the second wave of the pandemic arising, traveling gets more and more restricted again.

 I neglected this opportunity, because it was a little too cold and I was already wet enough.

-What I didn’t neglect was the opportunity to consume a delicious Italian pizza in Trento later that evening, after a march of around ten hours (I got lost a couple of times) through the Italian countryside and being soaked to the bones.
+What I didn’t neglect was the opportunity to consume a real Italian pizza in Trento later that evening, after a march of around ten hours (I got lost a couple of times) through the Italian countryside and being soaked to the bones.

 Monte Calisio, October 5